 Because regardless of how often you do it, there’s plenty of room for error from one loaf to the next.
 Different flour, slightly out with the measurements of flour and water, too loose in the folding and shaping processes and finally wrong oven temperatures.
 In any event, for whatever reason I love baking bread for my family.
 We haven’t bought a commercial loaf since the start of 2017.
 Here’s how I do it.

 All of the flour that I use is specially labelled bread flour which I get from our local supermarket, Piedmontes, in 5 kilogram bags.
 Here is the equipment that I think you need.
-Plenty of Gladwrap, bread proofing baskets (although I have read that you could use round metal or plastic colanders), plenty of tea towels, a sharp knife or a baker’s blade and a digital timer.
+Plenty of Gladwrap, bread proofing baskets (although I have read that you could use round metal or plastic colanders), plenty of tea towels, a dough scraper, a baker’s blade, and a digital timer.
 Not pictured, but also necessary, is a very big mixing bowl and one or two Dutch Ovens – I use my old Crueset casserole dishes.

 Here is the first of my bread recipes.
 My normal sourdough which makes two loaves.
 This is the first of what will be a series of blogs on my bread making.
 I want to share the joy!